Cybersecurity

 2. Use online resources to detect malicious URLs

-VirusTotal is a website that analyses suspicious URLs.
-This site uses numerous antimalware engines and will report URLs associated with malware or other malicious activity.
-Also, make sure you have Safe Browsing checks turned on in your settings.
+VirusTotal is a website that analyses suspicious URLs using numerous anti-malware engines and reports URLs associated with malware or other malicious activity.
+Ensure you have Safe Browsing checks turned on in your settings.

 3. Check the domain